anishst/Learn/CloudComputing/AWS/aws_notes.md

 ### Connectivity to AWS
 - **Virtual Private Cloud (VPC)**
+    - your private virtual network on AWS;
     - for networking; establish boundaries around your AWS Resource
-    - spans all the Availability Zones in the region
+    - regional service; spans all the Availability Zones in the region
     - VPC Flow logs
-    - users private cloud in a region
+    - multi-vpc
+        - best for single team or single org
+    - multi-account
+        - large org or orgs with mutliple IT teams
+    - service limit: 5 VPCs per region per account (soft limit; increase via ticket)
+    - CIDR
+        - 0.0.0.0/0 = All IPs
+        - 10.22.0.0/16 =10.22.\*.\*
+    - route tables
+        - directs traffic between VPC resources
  - **Subnets**
     - logicl grouping of resources within the VPC
-    - public subnet - can access from interent / private subnet
+    - **Public subnet** - can access from interent;include routing table to an interent gateway
+    - **Private subnet** - do not have a routing table entry to an interent gateway
     - You can create one or more subnets within each availability zone but subnets **cannot** span across availability zones.
+ - **Internet Gateway**
- - **Internet Gateway** connects VPC to internet
+    - connects VPC to internet; bi-directional internet access; hightly available by default
+    - You attach this to a VPC
  - **VPC peering connection** - sharing of data over private connections between two accounts they own within a region
  - Virtual Private Gateway
     - VPN concentrator that allows access to private resources in a VPC